A few days ago, we were talking with John (USA) about adjectives and I realized that some of them actually became NOUNS

 Did you notice that even the man in the street names his dishes as he likes?

 Indeed, anyone can use adjectives to create new names!
-For example, I can decide to prepare a Fondant au chocolat and re-name it Tombant au chocolat – meaning you will die for it! – when I will put it on the table!
+For example, I can decide to prepare a Fondant au chocolat and re-name it Tombant au chocolat – meaning you will fall for it! – when I will put it on the table!

 People would understand and smile but it’s also a good opportunity to play with the language and make it yours!

 Here are some suggestions:

 If you are interested to know more about French cuisine’s history, check the video below from French national Musée de l’Homme